Sideswipe Accident Attorneys in DFW, Abilene, and Amarillo

 However, on interstates where cars drive over 60 miles per hour, sideswipe accidents can lead to more serious damage to vehicles and the passengers in them.
-For example, Driver A is trying to get around a large tractor trailer and merges into the left lane without looking.
+For example, Driver A tries to get around a large tractor-trailer and merges into the left lane without looking.
 They sideswipe Driver B next to them, sending both vehicles off the road and into the guardrail.
 Driver B is sandwiched between the guardrail and Driver A, leading to damage on both the driver and passenger side of the car.
 This leads to Driver B sustaining internal injuries and a broken arm.

-Common injuries of a sideswipe car accident include:
+Common injuries from a sideswipe car accident include:

 - Spinal cord injuries

 - Internal injuries

 Most vehicles today are built to withstand and protect drivers from the more common rear-end and head-on collisions.
 But the sides of vehicles often lack the padding to absorb the force of a crash.
 Depending on the accident’s severity, sideswipes can easily turn from minor to severe.
 The force of the impact can drive twisted metal into the legs of the passengers, send shockwaves through them, and cause any passengers and the driver to become trapped.

 While some higher-end vehicles, such as vans and SUVs make side protection airbags to protect passengers, especially children, these safety measures are not standard on every vehicle.

 What Should I Do After a Sideswipe Accident?

 Regardless of whether your accident was minor or severe, you will want to do the following: